intergalacticfm/plugin.review.intergalacticfm/overview.md

 **Genre** (one to three genres): *electro, acid, italo, disco*

 **Plot** (twenty to thirty words): *Cybernetic Broadcasting System dominates our galaxy for over a decade.
 This stream is non-commercial, non-conventional and nothing like it can be encountered on any planet.
-There is no escaping CBS TV.*
+You can run all you want, but there is no escaping CBS TV.*

 **Poster** (1000 x 1500 PNG, main logo in center):
 ![Poster](../plugin.video.intergalacticfm/resources/cbstv-poster.png "Poster")